 Dr. Day is a graduate of the Joint Ph.D.
 Program in Public Policy from Indiana University, and also received his Master of Public Administration, Master of Arts in International Studies, and Bachelor of Arts in Political Science degrees from the University of Washington.
 His research interests are in indigenous group sovereignty and self-governance, environmental policy, natural resource management, federalism and intergovernmental relations, economic development, collaborative management, comparative public policy, and international relations.

-Dr. Huang is Assistant Professor of Public Administration and a Senior Fellow of the Robert Wood Johnson Foundation Center for Health Policy at UNM.
+Dr. Huang is Associate Professor of Public Administration and a Senior Fellow of the Robert Wood Johnson Foundation Center for Health Policy at UNM.
 He received his Ph.D. in Management from the University of Arizona in 2005.
-His research focuses on the application of network theory and analysis to the study of inter-organizational collaboration in healthcare.
-He is a member of Academy of Management, Association for Research on Nonprofit Organizations and Voluntary Action, and Healthcare Organizational Research Association.
+His research uses oganization theory and network analysis to study health and human services networks, e.g., network strategy, structure, evolution, and governance.
+He is a member of Academy of Management, Association for Research on Nonprofit Organizations and Voluntary Action, and Public Management Research Association.

 Dr. Agustín León-Moreta